 College of Science & Engineering

 The ability to transform 2D materials into 3D structures while preserving their unique inherent properties offers enticing opportunities in the development of diverse applications for next generation micro/nanodevices.
-Using a paper origami-inspired self-assembly process, this group fabricates free-standing 3D, micro/nanoscale, hollow, polyhedral structures configured with a few layers of graphene-based materials.
+Using a paper origami-inspired self-assembly process, this group fabricates free-standing 3D, micro/nanoscale polyhedral and chiral structures configured with a few layers of graphene-based materials.
 The 3D structures are further modified with surface patterning, realized through the inclusion of metal patterns on their 3D surfaces.
 The 3D geometry leads to a nontrivial spatial distribution of strong electric fields (volumetric light confinement) induced by 3D plasmon hybridization on the surface of the graphene forming the 3D structures.
 These structures might be used for detection of target substances (not limited to only the graphene surfaces, but using the entire volume formed by the 3D graphene-based structure) in biological sensing applications.